 Sleep is designed to recharge our bodies and to help us function at full capacity.
-Help your employees view the importance of sleep and productivity like they view their smartphones battery levels.
+It can help to view the importance of sleep and productivity like you view your smartphone’s battery levels.

-Here are 3 suggestions to consider when evaluating sleep’s impact on your workforce:
+Here are 3 suggestions to consider when evaluating sleep’s impact on you:

-- Start a sleep challenge using wearable devices and apps to measure sleep stages and durations.
+- Try a sleep challenge using wearable devices and apps to measure sleep stages and durations.

-- Promote the employee Health Assessment on Blue Connect.
+- Take the Health Assessment on Blue Connect.
 There are currently three questions surrounding sleep.
 For example, “How many hours to do you sleep on average per day?”
-Based on their responses, their portal will suggest learning opportunities to improve their health.
+Based on your responses, the portal will suggest learning opportunities to improve their health.

 Neuroscience & Biobehavioral Reviews Volume 50, March 2015, Pages 103-119, CELL Volume 161, Issue 7, 18 June 2015, Pages 1656-1667, Psychiatric Annals.
 2016;46(7):381 https://doi.org/10.3928/00485713-20160520-01, Archivos de Bronconeumología, Volume 51, Issue 5, May 2015, Pages 213-218, Journal of Occupational and Environmental Medicine Volume 59, Issue 2, February 2017 Pages 177-183, Journal of Occupational and Environmental Medicine Volume 59, Issue 2, February 2017 Pages 177-183.